eclipse-che/che-theia/CONTRIBUTING.md

 ![Che-Theia-dev-endpoint](https://raw.githubusercontent.com/eclipse/che-theia/assets/theia-dev-flow-endpoint.png)

 ### Just want to build the plugin and run with the existing Theia image
-If you do not have any changes on Theia or Che-theia extension, you could just build the plugins with `build ... containers-plugin` or `build ... factory-plugin` and run these plugins with the existing che-theia app:
+If you do not have any changes on Theia or Che-theia extension, you could just build the plugins with `build ... containers-plugin` or `build ... workspace-plugin` and run these plugins with the existing che-theia app:
 `run ...
 HOSTED che-theia + container-plugin` or `run ...
-HOSTED che-theia + factory-plugin`
+HOSTED che-theia + workspace-plugin`

 ## How to develop Che Theia remote plugin mechanism